ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Serial Number - Mandatory
    * Device Spec ID - Mandatory
    * IsActive - Mandatory
-7. Validates if the response contains the following attributes for each Device ID, if the input parameters contains Device Type and Language Code:
+7. Validates if the response contains the following attributes for each Device ID, if the input parameters contain Device Type and Language Code:
    * Device Type-Mandatory
    * Device ID - Mandatory
    * Machine Name - Mandatory